MicroGridsPy/MicroGridsPy/docs/methodology/generator.md

 MicroGridsPy models dispatchable backup generation through a single generator technology representing the backup unit of the mini-grid, described by a unit-based sizing variable and an hourly production variable.
-Fuel consumption is modelled explicitly and linked to electrical output through either a **nominal-efficiency relationship** or a **partial-load efficiency curve** represented as a convex piecewise-linear epigraph.
+Fuel consumption is modelled explicitly and linked to electrical output through either a **nominal-efficiency relationship** or a **partial-load model** that combines an affine Willans fuel line with a clustered unit-commitment variable.

 The same structure is used in both modes; in the **multi-year** formulation, generator investment and operation are **cohort-based**, so production limits and fuel relations are